shearichard/web-frameworks-benchmark-data-analysis/README.md

 ## Notes

 ### strsplit
-The strsplit does return a list.
-But, the list is only a single element list.
+`strsplit` returns a list, but, the list is only a single element list.

 To access, say, the second string of a single element list do this :